space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 Now that you're feeling a bit more comfortable with the basics of Git, let's talk about utilizing it here.
 We're going to run through the process of setting up a Git environment for Space Station 14 so that you can **contribute code through pull requests, create your own codebase**, or just **check out the history of the project.**

-### 1.1 Why are we even using Git?
+### 1.1 Why are we using Git?

-Git is **version-control software**--basically, it's an easy way to track changes to the code, and manage those changes without headaches.
+Git is **version-control software**--basically, it's an easy way to track changes to the code, and manage those changes without giving yourself and others headaches.
 It's an invaluable tool for software development, because it easily lets you make new changes, view different changes, see who made changes, etc. without having to coordinate and tabulate everything yourself.

 GitHub is an online service that hosts Git **repositories** (codebases) for easy collaboration.
 It's perfect for a codebase like SS14, with lots of contributors and lots of history.
 It also means that we're *open-source*--anyone can go to our GitHub and download the code!